knasim/bylaws/bylaws.md

 - 6.1.
 The Officers of the BMCS shall be:

-### 6.1.1.
+- ### 6.1.1.
 President

   -
-  -
     - 6.1.1.1.
 The President will work with the WC to ensure that all BMCS rules are observed at all BMCS sponsored and funded events.
     - 6.1.1.2.
 The President will select Marshals for BMCS sponsored/funded events if the hosting group has not already done so or in case of problems.
       - 6.1.1.2.1 The President has the right to veto Marshals at BMCS sponsored and funded events.
     - 6.1.1.3.
 The President shall oversee the progress of all Officers and Directors
     - 6.1.1.4.
 The President shall issue any web site changes to the Webmaster should any need to be made.
-    -
-6.1.1.5.
-The President will ensure that Belegarth&#39;s nonprofit corporation status is maintained
+    - 6.1.1.5.
+The President will ensure that Belegarth'ss nonprofit corporation status is maintained
-#
-[ANNOTATION:

-BY &#39;Eric Taylor&#39;
-ON &#39;2018-11-27T09:15:00&#39;ET
-NOTE: &#39;I would add this language to remind the president that these returns/reports are due each year.&#39;] and shall cause the Treasurer to file all tax returns and reports required to maintain BMCS&#39;s tax exempt status (for example Form 990 tax returns and annual reports with the Secretary of State).
     - 6.1.1.6.
 The President will perform all other duties usually associated with this office.
     - 6.1.1.7 The President may designate awardees for the Presidential Orders of Recognition
     - 6.1.1.8 As with all other Officers, the President is a point of contact to report issues of a delicate nature which requiring reporting via Article 13 of the Belegarth Bylaws